ppy/osu-wiki/news/2020-03-23-community-mentorship-program-spring-2020-signups-now-open.md

 For this following cycle, the timeline is as follows (all opening and closing dates start and end at midnight UTC+0):

-- Mentor signups will open on 2020-03-23 and close on 2020-03-30.
+- Mentor signups will open on March 23rd and close on March 30th.
-- Mentee signups will open on 2020-04-19 and close on 2020-04-26.
+- Mentee signups will open on April 14th and close on April 26th.
-- The 2020 Spring cycle will run from 2020-04-27 to 2020-07-27.
+- The 2020 Spring cycle will run from April 27th to July 27th.

 Throughout this active cycle time, the organisation team will host various events on the Mentorship Discord server, engaging and offering events for mentees and mentors to participate in.
 These include feedback lobbies, mapping contests, and more!
-Some of our previous puzzles can be found here at this [thread](https://osu.ppy.sh/community/forums/topics/565382), and previous discussions can be found [here](https://osu.ppy.sh/community/forums/topics/514122).
+Some of our previous mapping puzzles can be found here at this [thread](https://osu.ppy.sh/community/forums/topics/565382), and previous discussions can be found [here](https://osu.ppy.sh/community/forums/topics/514122).

 If any of this interests you or anyone you know, please go to our [forum announcement and rules thread](https://osu.ppy.sh/community/forums/topics/1038431) for more information.

-We're looking forward to the future mappers of tomorrow!
+We're looking forward to the mappers of tomorrow!

 -yaspo